 DNS Troubleshooting

 You want to understand how to troubleshoot host name resolution issues, and how it affects PDQ software.
-You receive one of the errors listed below, or a similar error indicating that DNS resolution for the target machine has failed.

 To troubleshoot host name resolution, you must first determine the following.